alphagov/re-request-an-aws-account/docs/ADR/ADR006-use-github-repo-to-store-secrets-deployed-to-aws-secret-manager.md

   * The single source of truth for the secrets will be stored in the Engineering Enablement Password Manager
   * Only team members with elevated privilages will be able to access these passwords and manually edit the secrets in the github repo settings.
-  * We will use the Engineering Enablement Bot accounts in Github and Docker Hub for API tokens
+  * We will use the Engineering Enablement Bot accounts in Github for PAT